Open-Earth-Foundation/cc-poc-template/CityCatalyst-OAuth-Integration-Guide.md

 4. **🎨 Customize the UI** to match your specific requirements
 5. **📋 Update Documentation** to reflect your new use case

+💡 **Important**: When in doubt about CityCatalyst APIs or features, always check the official [CityCatalyst Documentation](https://citycatalyst.openearth.dev/docs/) for the most up-to-date information and best practices.

 ## Authentication Flow

 ### 1. OAuth 2.0 PKCE Flow